smy20011/dreambooth-gui/README.md

 2. PIL.UnidentifiedImageEnnon: cannot identify image file

     Make sure the instance image folder only have image.

+3. Read-only file system error

+   Make sure you have enough space in C(or home folder) before running the Gui.

-3. I have other questions!
+4. I have other questions!

     Please use the [discussion](https://github.com/smy20011/dreambooth-gui/discussions) page for Q&A.